arvidhyapriyadarshini/US_National_Parks/README.md

 # US_National_Parks
 Data Science Projects - Data Visualization

-This project can be accessed live at: https://usnationalparks-arvidhya.streamlit.app
+The Dashboard can be accessed at: https://usnationalparks-arvidhya.streamlit.app

 Dataset: